s3ql/s3ql/developer-notes/block_cache.md

 1. The object can no longer be found by deduplication (hash lookup will not match a deleted row).
 2. No new upload can target this `obj_id`.
-3. Any concurrent `_get_entry` that already looked up this `obj_id` holds the entry lock, which prevents the entry from being removed from `inode_blocks` until the download completes.
+3. Any concurrent `_get_entry` that already looked up this `obj_id` holds the block lock, which prevents the entry from being removed from `inode_blocks` until the download completes.
 But note that `_deref_obj` only runs when `refcount` drops to zero, meaning no `inode_blocks` rows reference this object — so no concurrent download for this object is possible.

-### 5.5 Entry Lock in `get()`
+### 5.5 Block Lock in `get()`

 `get()` has two paths, each with different lock behavior:

-**Fast path** (`max_write` is not `None` and `max_write < el.size`): The entry lock is held via `async with self.mlock(inode, blockno)` for the duration of the caller's use of the entry.
+**Fast path** (`max_write` is not `None` and `max_write < el.size`): The block lock is held via `async with self.block_lock(inode, blockno)` for the duration of the caller's use of the entry.
 This path is taken when the caller promises not to grow the block, so cache size accounting is not affected and no expiration check is needed.

-**Slow path**: The entry lock is acquired with `await self.mlock.acquire(inode, blockno)` and released in a `finally` block after the caller is done.
+**Slow path**: The block lock is acquired with `await self.block_lock.acquire(inode, blockno)` and released in a `finally` block after the caller is done.
 Between yield and release, the cache size is updated (`cache.size += el.size - oldsize`).
 This path may trigger `evict()` before acquiring the lock if the cache is full.
 The lock is held across the caller's operations, guaranteeing exclusive access to the entry.

 In both paths, the lock is held while the entry is yielded to the caller.
 This means only one task can read or write a given block at a time.